-Tempe, AZ – Thao Phan (tao – fan) has come a long way from the small town in Vietnam where she spent the first eight years of her life.
+Tempe, AZ – Thao Phan (tao – fan), an Arizona State University graduate, has come a long way from the small town in Vietnam where she spent the first eight years of her life.

-Thao, now 22 and pursuing a bachelor’s degree of Science in Health Administration at Arizona State University, has fond memories of Vietnam, “I just remember always being around my family.
+Thao, who earned a Bachelor of Science Degree, has fond memories of Vietnam, “I just remember always being around my family.
 I had a really large family so I always had cousins and relatives around me, so it was very family oriented over there compared to how it is here.
 That’s kind of one thing that I really miss about it – that, and the food.”

 Thao started the second grade in Phoenix not knowing English but soon learned the language and excelled in school.
-She graduated from Barry Goldwater High School in Phoenix and earned a scholarship from BHHS Legacy and College Success Arizona.
+She graduated from Barry Goldwater High School in Phoenix and earned a scholarship from College Success Arizona.

-Thao, who is fluent in Vietnamese, plans on becoming a nurse and also hopes to volunteer for the Peace Corps after graduating from ASU in 2017, “If they (Peace Corps) would let me go to Vietnam to do my service that would be fantastic because actually that’s where I would be most useful.”
+Thao, who is fluent in Vietnamese, plans on becoming a nurse and also hopes to volunteer for the Peace Corps, “If they (Peace Corps) would let me go to Vietnam to do my service that would be fantastic because actually that’s where I would be most useful.”

 Young people considering college may consider the following words of encouragement from Thao, “You need to go to college even if you don’t know what you’re doing because at some point you’re going to figure out what you’re doing and you don’t want not going to college to be your biggest mistake.
 So essentially, go to college if you know what you want to do.
 Go to college if you don’t know what you want to do, just make sure that you have that under your belt because it’s going to help you later on.”